 Tennessee’s Bureau of Investigation says it “is opposed to the legalization of marijuana in any form outside of the FDA and DEA approval process utilized for all other forms of medicine,” according to its website.

-TBI is referencing Epidiolex (cannabidiol) [CBD] oral solution approved by The U.S. Food and Drug Administration, for the treatment of seizures correlating to severe forms of epilepsy, Lennox-Gastaut syndrome, and Dravet syndrome.
+TBI is referencing Epidiolex (cannabidiol) [CBD hemp flower] oral solution approved by The U.S. Food and Drug Administration, for the treatment of seizures correlating to severe forms of epilepsy, Lennox-Gastaut syndrome, and Dravet syndrome.